HavenMcG/engine-00/README.md

 Currently (2024-09-04) the main branch loads up a simple scene containing an oversized 3d model, a hexagonal grid shader and a small hex map that responds to being moused over.
 Use WASD to move around the scene.

+Forest monster asset from https://opengameart.org/content/forest-monster and is in the public domain.